microsoft/vcpkg-docs/vcpkg/commands/test-features.md

   dependency but the port itself states that it can be build.
 This is added to ports to detect "hidden" not tested ports.

-Additional States can be specified for specific features:
+Additional states can be specified for specific features:
-* **feature-fails** - The listed feature do not build.
+* **feature-fails** - The listed features do not build.
 They are therefore excluded from the "combined" feature test because it would simply fail too.
 * **combination-fails** - The listed combination of features will fail to build.
 * **no-separate-feature-test** - The listed features are not tested in the "seperate" feature test.